-Permanent air purifiers are generally part of your HVAC unit and require regular filter replacement.
-Keep in mind that permanent air purifiers only work when the HVAC is in use, so it may not run if the temperatures are mild outdoors.
+Permanent air purifiers are generally part of your home heating, ventilation, and air condition (HVAC) unit and require regular filter replacement.
+Keep in mind that permanent air purifiers only work when the HVAC is running, so it may not run if the temperatures are mild outdoors.

-Running an HVAC during mild weather to filter the air may lead your utility bills to climb because of the machine’s extra use.
+Running an HVAC during mild weather to filter the air may lead to an increase in your utility bills because of the machine’s extra use.

 There are many types of air purifiers available for purchase, all of which filter different sizes and types of particles.

 Keep in mind that pet hair is larger in size than fine particles from pollen, dust, or smoke.
 Your air filtration needs may be less if you’re primarily concerned with dander.